goauthentik/authentik/website/docs/flow/context/index.md

 Any data can be stored in the flow context, however there are some reserved keys in the context dictionary that are used by authentik stages.

-## Context dictionary and reserved keywords
+## Context dictionary and reserved keys

 This section describes the data objects (the context) that are used in authentik, and provides a list of keys, what they are used for and when they are set.